Websites with things observed and images created.

 One more thing:

 I first recall carrying a camera about 1970; film of course.
-Then working with the university newspaper and yearbook.
+Then working with the university newspaper and yearbook while at Queen’s University in Kingston.
 Since then I’ve always had a camera close by.

-Thanks for visiting johncameron.ca and the archive site saltspringphotos.com
+Thanks for visiting johncameron.ca and the archived site saltspringphotos.com.

 Keep observing and making interesting images!